|Librarian (Incharge)||Dr. Parveen Kumar|

 State Library is an organ of social democracy and an instrument of self-realization.
 Library has been characterized, from the beginning, by its commitment to the goals of promoting and enlightened citizenry; providing the opportunity, materials, encouragement and stimulation for continuing self education and serving the community inside and outside the walls.

-The library in Sector-34 is housed in a large building spread over an area of more than 2400 Square Yards in the form of three floors.
+The library in Sector-34 is housed in a large building spread over an area of more than 2400 Square Yards in the form of four floors.
 The layout of its sections is under:

-- Its basement houses Children Section, Acquisition Section, Binding Section, a Large Reading Room and Various Stores.
+- The basement houses Acquisition Section, Binding Section, a Large Reading Room, and various other Stores.

-- The ground floor contains a Sprawling Newspaper and Magazine Section along with a Reading–Room, Lobby and the Office.,,
+- The ground floor contains a Newspaper and Magazine Section along with a Reading–Room, Lobby, and the Office.

-- The first-floor has the Circulation Section, Technical Section and the Reference Section besides the various academies of the Chandigarh Art Council.
+- The first-floor has the Children Section, Technical Section, and the Reading hall beside the area vacated by the various academies of the Chandigarh Art Council.